ductsoup/Mycodo-hyrdoponic-build/README.md

 # Mycodo-hyrdoponic-build
-Easy as I can think example hardware build for a Mycodo hydroponics application.
+Easy as I can think of example hardware build to run Mycodo for a hydroponics application.